 - Linens: If you don't have a linen closet, store bedding and linens on bathroom shelving.

 - Papers and reading material: If you must store reading materials in the bathroom next to the bathtub or worse, next to the toilet, then containerize them!
-A pile of magazines and books strewn across the floor really adds to the clutter and uncleanliness of a bathroom.
+A pile of magazines and books spilling across the floor really adds to the clutter and uncleanliness of a bathroom.
 Try a wall magazine rack or a small basket.

 Do Not Store